StefanAdrianNita/SoundPi/README.md

  _With the help of a RaspberryPi you can make your Audio Hi-FI System Smart!_

+## Disclaimer
+This Repo was for my final high school project, it's just a prototype, unusable outside of my system.
+Don't try to download and run any of this code please!
+This project is abbandoned and will remain on my GitHub Account just to remember me how bad i coded this stuff, thanks for your attention!

 ## Description
 This project was born to help people with old Hi-Fi Audio Systems with the problems of always needing an AUX cord connected to the phone or getting up to change the song manually.